Henry Otto

 tombstone slug plate: HENRY OTTO / 8TH ST / N.E. / WASHINGTON / D.C.

-bottom: No 1
+base: No 1

-otto_02 (enlarge) This is a 7" aqua huthinson embossed:
+This is a 7" aqua hutchinson embossed:

 round slug plate: HENRY OTTO / TRADE / HO / MARK / 640 C. ST N.E. / WASH. / D.C.